 Is oil-free sunscreen better for acne-prone skin?

-Yes, oil-free sunscreen helps prevent excess oil buildup and clogged pores, making it ideal for acne-prone skin.
-Acne Commander’s sunscreen is oil-free and acne-safe.
+Yes, oil-free sunscreen helps prevent excess oil buildup and clogged pores.
+Acne Commander's sunscreen is oil-free and acne-safe.

 What ingredients should I avoid in sunscreen for acne-prone skin?